 This psychology course is designed to study selected concepts and principles of Psychology.
 Emphasis is on the functional aspects of individual and group behavior.
 It will focus on Psychology as a discipline within the Behavioral Sciences and its relationship to Anthropology and Sociology.
 Areas of study will include the understanding of human behavior from philosophical and theoretical viewpoints, stages in human development and the social and psychological influences of one's self-concept.
 This course meets the graduation requirement for general education for Behavioral Sciences.
 May not be repeated.
 SC

-0129 MTW 6:30-9:20pm ONLINE Gayton, L 6/14-7/21 Note: Online course.
-All instruction will be online.
+0129 ONLINE Gayton, L 6/13-7/21

+Note: Online course.
+All instruction will be online with no specifically required meeting times.

-HOURS ROOM INSTRUCTOR DATES HOURS ROOM INSTRUCTOR SEC DAYS
+DAYS HOURS ROOM INSTRUCTOR DATES HOURS ROOM INSTRUCTOR SEC DAYS

 PSYCH-011 General Psychology - 3 Units